awsdocs/amazon-aurora-user-guide/doc_source/Concepts.AuroraHighAvailability.md

  To use a connection string that stays the same even when a failover promotes a new primary instance, you connect to the cluster endpoint\.
 The *cluster endpoint* always represents the current primary instance in the cluster\.
 For more information about the cluster endpoint, see [Amazon Aurora connection management](Aurora.Overview.Endpoints.md)\.

 **Tip**
-Within each AWS Region, Availability Zones represent locations that are distinct from each other to provide isolation in case of outages\.
+Within each AWS Region, Availability Zones \(AZs\) represent locations that are distinct from each other to provide isolation in case of outages\.
 We recommend that you distribute the primary instance and reader instances in your DB cluster over multiple Availability Zones to improve the availability of your DB cluster\.
 That way, an issue that affects an entire Availability Zone doesn't cause an outage for your cluster\.
 You can set up a Multi\-AZ cluster by making a simple choice when you create the cluster\.
 The choice is simple whether you use the AWS Management Console, the AWS CLI, or the Amazon RDS API\.
 You can also make an existing Aurora cluster into a Multi\-AZ cluster by adding a new reader instance and specifying a different Availability Zone\.

 ## High availability across AWS Regions with Aurora global databases<a name="Concepts.AuroraHighAvailability.GlobalDB"></a>